How Florida Workers Comp Rates Are Calculated

 Your workers compensation premium is not a flat fee.
 It is calculated using a formula that accounts for several variables specific to your business.

-The Premium Formula
+Breaking Down the Premium Formula

 The basic formula is: